TAP-GGC/TheBeepBops/README.md

 ## :page_with_curl: Project Description

 First, participants will code a robot to make its way around a track and avoid obstacles using its built-in sensors.
-Then, they will use a Makey Makey as a controller for the robot and program its movements.
 For this, they will use block coding.
 Lastly, advanced participants will attach a Rapsberry Pi to enhance the capabilities of the robot while also learning basic Python and conquering harder courses for the robot itself.

 ## :memo: Publications
 <!-- team members, then professors/advisors.
 "Name of Publication", event, month and day, year, Georgia Gwinnett College. -->